 Our member lodges are taking precautions and enacting strict COVID-19 policies to ensure the safety of staff and guests this winter season.
-That way, you can breathe easy on your next backcountry adventure.
+That way, you can unplug locally on your next backcountry adventure.

 Before you head into the backcountry take a few minutes to review our pre-trip guides, resources, and safety advice.

 Travel and Recreate Safely and Responsibly This Winter

 We all have a role to play in ensuring safe and responsible travel in British Columbia.
 Learn and follow best practices for travel and recreation this winter.
 Visit a BLBCA member lodge in your region, travel and shop local.

 In the spring our organization developed an association-level BLBCA Best Practices template for individual member lodges to reference while developing their own specific COVID-19 operating plan as required by the Provincial Health Office and WorkSafeBC.
 Contact individual members lodges to review their unique Covid-19 operating plan.